 Many people get into the whirlpool of alcohol and tobacco, but do not develop a substance use disorder, whereas 70% of heroin users will develop a heroin use disorder rapidly.
 About 9% of people using alcohol develop an alcohol use disorder.
 When using multiple substances (which many people do), the overall risk of developing a substance use disorder gets higher.

 Prevention and Education

 Education and prevention go hand in hand when it comes to substance use disorders.
 Being armed with the proper knowledge about ourselves gives us the chance to make informed decisions.
-For example, people who have alcoholic or an addict as parents know first hand what they are predisposed to.
+For example, people who have an alcoholic or an addict as parents know first hand what they are predisposed to.
 Other people grow up with seemingly perfect lives and still turn to drugs and alcohol.
-This is why having the education about drugs and alcohol and how addictions develop is crucial.
+This is why having education about drugs and alcohol and how addictions develop is crucial.
 Many people think that they cannot become addicted after one use, or even recreational use.
 Recreational use is how it starts for many people who later on develop substance use disorders.